Standard terms and conditions

 (f) tell us immediately if your password or PIN has been disclosed, or you think it might have been.

-6.4 Voice Identification: Voice Identification can be used as an alternative means of identifying you when you use telephone banking or speak with our Contact Centre.
+6.4 Voice Identification: Voice Identification can be used as an alternative means of identifying you when you use telephone banking or video banking, or speak with our Contact Centre.
 Voice Identification can be set up in store or over the phone and will require you to complete a small number of voice commands so that we are able to create a voiceprint to enable us to identify you.

 In this section we outline the different kinds of overdrafts, what is involved with each type of overdraft and where you can find the fees and interest you incur for having an unarranged overdraft.